LandsOfHope/LandsOfHope.Guide/_help_topics/more-things-to-do-after-the-estate.md

 To find yet more dungeons and other places to explore beyond these go to World>Landmarks and explore the selections there.

-Read up on the conflict between the Society and the Exiles over the throne of Myzan at [http://forlornonline.com/stories.asp](http://forlornonline.com/stories.asp) .
+Read up on the [conflict between the Society and the Exiles over the throne of Myzan](/help/the-exiles-and-society) .
 To join either side visit the Tower of the Emissary’s at 27,47.
 Each side offers quests and rewards to players of all levels.
 Joining either does not prevent you from joining the Reapers at level 100.

 Check out Guilds>View for a list of player run guilds.
 These often have their own in-game or offsite forums to communicate with fellow members, and guild only quests such as those found in the Guilds of Hope at 31,58.